Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 The Chinese have a knack for re-engineering an expensive gadget and producing a similar device at a reasonable cost.
 Sometimes, however, they go too far.
 The maneuverability of the Clean Robot is very limited, and this device must be regarded as a toy.

-I am conducting a poll to determine the minimum requirement of someone considering the purchase of a robotic vacuum cleaner.
+I am conducting a poll below to determine the minimum requirement of someone considering the purchase of a robotic vacuum cleaner.
 Please take the time to provide your opinion.

 Questions & Answers